 History of the USS Richmond K. Turner (DLG-20/CG-20)

-After several engineering improvements, the ship was sent in the Persian Gulf as part of the Theodore Roosevelt battle group, arriving as the hostilities of Iraq's invasion over Kuwait begun.
+After several engineering improvements, the ship was sent to the Persian Gulf as part of the Theodore Roosevelt battle group, arriving as the hostilities of Iraq's invasion of Kuwait began.
 Its mission was to protect the carriers and serve as an advance picket ship in the dangerous, mine-infested waters off Kuwait.
-Once the hostilities ended, the vessel continued its service supporting the naval operations of the United Nations against Iraq, and later participated in the Operation Provide Comfort, which was an operation aimed at helping tens of thousands of Kurdish refugees after the defeat in the war.
+Once the hostilities ended, the vessel continued its service supporting the naval operations of the United Nations against Iraq and later participated in Operation Provide Comfort, which was an operation aimed at helping tens of thousands of Kurdish refugees after the defeat in the war.

-The USS Richmond K. Turner returned once again in the Mediterranean Sea as its last deployment, serving as an anti-air warfare command during Operation Deny Flight in Bosnia-Herzegovina.
-As its last assignment before decommission, the ship took part in the US Navy's LEAP program and fired the first LEAP shot ever which was a revolutionary step in the history of the Navy's missile technology.
+The USS Richmond K. Turner returned once again to the Mediterranean Sea as its last deployment, serving as an anti-air warfare command during Operation Deny Flight in Bosnia-Herzegovina.
+As its last assignment before decommission, the ship took part in the US Navy's LEAP program and fired the first LEAP shot ever, which was a revolutionary step in the history of the Navy's missile technology.